 - Then there'll be a long wait while other proposals to come in.

-- We'll likely start accepting talks sometime in August.
+- We'll start accepting talks at the end of August (tutorials will be settled earlier).
 If it's important for you to know before then, let us know and we'll work something out.

 What If I'm New to Speaking?